f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 curl -X POST -d "filename=../sensitive_file" "http://10.1.10.41/action"
 ```

-As you can see from the output, both are in **Performing Action**.
+As you can see from the output, both are in **Performing Action**. -->

 ### Add iRule

-Run the command to create the iRule and add to virtual server:
+Run the command to create the iRule and add to a batch of 20 virtual servers:

 ```bash
 ansible-playbook ./playbooks/create-attach-rule.yml